By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The view expenditure category ranking chart allows the user to view the ranked breakdown of expenditure by category.

-This feature is facilitated by AnalyticsFeatureParser
+This feature is facilitated by AnalyticsFeatureParser, CategoryRankingCommandParser, and CategoryRankingCommand.

 The arguments supported by this feature are: